42BV/rest-convention/06-security.md

 ### Authentication

 Usernames and passwords are still the most commonly used way to authenticate a user especially if there is no supporting infrastructure already in place.
-However implementing proper authentication using usernames and passwords not a trivial task.
+However implementing proper authentication using usernames and passwords is not a trivial task.
 Owasp has a [whole page](https://www.owasp.org/index.php/Authentication_Cheat_Sheet) on it.
 This convention describes just the minimal requirements for authenticating using a username and password.
 Other (important) subjects such as 'Forgotten Password' functionality or account activation is out of scope.

 #### Passwords must be salted and hashed using BCrypt

 BCrypt is a computational heavy hashing algorithm with built in salt.
-If the user database is stolen if will take a lot more effort to brute force the passwords than using conventional algorithms (MD5, SHA-1, SHA-256).
+If the user database is stolen it will take a lot more effort to brute force the passwords than by using conventional algorithms (MD5, SHA-1, SHA-256).
 Note that there is a better hashing algorithm called Argon2 but this is not (yet) supported by Spring-Security.

 #### A failed login attempt must always return the same response.